 Organisation’s spend a huge amount of time scanning their business units in a search for leaders - and often use the incorrect criteria.
 Once a leader has been identified it is typically up to them to keep themselves in that sharp, inquisitive and aspirational frame of mind in the long term.

 Senior managers and senior leaders may have a disadvantage, in this respect, to those that are closer to the start of their own professional path - they may have less opportunities to try out new things and to venture into unknown territory.
-To improve your leadership skills it may be necessary to work hard at becoming that curious ‘constant learner’.
+To improve your leadership skills and ensure you're delivering results, it may be necessary to work hard at becoming that curious ‘constant learner’.

 A curious person is not only going to discover new solutions and ways of working.
 They are also going to question why processes are completed in the way they are, and never take anything for granted as the way it’s always been done.
 When you ask yourself ‘why are we working this way, what could we be doing differently?’ you give yourself the opportunity to re-align the teams goals and avoid the wrong ones.